Little Hocking, Ohio

 Little Hocking is a census-designated place in southern Belpre Township, Washington County, Ohio, United States.
 It has a post office with the ZIP code 45742.
+The population of the CDP was 244 at the 2020 census.

-Little Hocking lies along the Ohio River a few miles below the county seat of Marietta.
+Little Hocking lies along the Ohio River south of Marietta.
 It sits at the intersection of U.S. Route 50 with State Route 124 and County Road 26, where the Little Hocking River meets the Ohio River.

 History

 Little Hocking was platted in 1875, although a settlement had existed there for years prior.
 A post office has been in operation at Little Hocking since 1824.
 The community took its name from the nearby Little Hocking River.